devel0/iot-maple-mini-serial-grbl-fwd/README.md

 when `M6` code encountered execution stop and ask you to change the tool by following a guided procedure that requires a `/save` then a `/resume` command to start tool changing and resuming position and execution after `y` inserted from terminal.

+*note* : M3 command not recognized because I not already enabled spindle management on marlin side

 [![asciicast](https://asciinema.org/a/371446.svg)](https://asciinema.org/a/371446)

 ## develop stm32f103 breakout board